One Day In Bern Itinerary (Visit Landmarks & Scenic Spots)

 • Enter and join the tour inside Zytglogge (optional).

-With its bluish pointed spire and elegant tile roof reaching over 50 meters, Zytglogge will definitely catch your eye whether you are in Marktgasse, Kornhausplatz, or Kramgasse.
-These are some of the places where you can find and enjoy a nice view of Zytglogge.
+With its bluish pointed spire and elegant tile roof reaching over 50 meters, Zytglogge will definitely catch your eye whether you are in Marktgasse, Kornhausplatz, or Kramgasse (places where you can find and enjoy a nice view of Zytglogge).

 I can’t help but marvel at the automatons, considering the time they were made.
 As an engineer, I can’t imagine how the craftsmen who made Zytglogge carefully calculated the sizes of the gears with paper and rulers.